carolinan/Jace/readme.txt

 The main purpose of this theme is to showcase the features of full site editing.

 == Changelog ==

+1.0.7
+This update includes major changes to make sure that the theme is up to date with WordPress 6.2.
+The minimum required version was increased to 6.2.
+Updates to spacing.
+Updates to button styles.
+Updates to the custom CSS added by theme.json.
+Removed several block CSS files since they were no longer needed.
+Added the Schema to theme.json.
+Added a new template part for comments, using the new comment blocks.
+The following templates were updated to use the new comments template part.
+You will see some style improvements for the comments area, if you reset your templates to the theme default:
+- Featured image centered above post title
+- Split design with featured image and post title
+- Full screen featured image cover block with post title
+- Full width featured image above post title
+- Page
+- Sidebar
+- Single
+Updated the heading blocks to include the class "wp-block-heading".
+Simplified the 404 page
+Removed the filter that added the default template, because it is no longer needed, the editor now lets you choose from premade templates when you create a new template.

+WooCommerce:
+Updated the product archive, singe product, checkout, cart, and product search with the latest WooCommerce product blocks.
+Removed the minicart template part because it was incompatible with a recent WooCommerce update.
+Removed a JavaScript that unregistered block variations, because it was incompatible with a recent WooCommerce update.
+Changed the default header on the checkout page and cart page, because WooCommerce does not show the cart menu item on these pages.

 1.0.6
 Fixes: